-45. The Court of Appeal said that when the contract is wholly in writing and it is not a sham, then the nature of the relationship intended by the parties is determined from the terms of that contract in the light of all the surrounding circumstances at the time the contract was made.
-Cooke P noted (at 683) that "it is necessary to consider all the terms of the agreement", and made the following observations (at 686 and 687):
+50. The Court of Appeal said that when the contract is wholly in writing and it is not a sham, then the nature of the relationship intended by the parties is determined from the terms of that contract in the light of all the surrounding circumstances at the time the contract was made.
+Cooke P noted at 683 that "it is necessary to consider all the terms of the agreement".
+He also made the following observations at 686 and 687: